AcuityScheduling/acuity-calendar/README.md

 TODO:

-### Grid views (Monthly)
+### DayGrid views (Monthly)

-### Column views (Daily/Weekly)
+### TimeGrid views (Daily/Weekly)

 ---

 ## Datatypes

-The Acuity calendar is a generalized appointment calendar with supports CRUD like operations.
-We defines a few key datatypes for working within the appointment space as presented below.
+The Acuity calendar is a generalized event calendar with support for read and update-like operations.
+We define a few key datatypes for working within the event calendar space as presented below.

 ### Date

-Naturally when working with appointments we are also working with representations of date and time.
+Naturally when working with events we are also working with representations of date and time.
 To allow maximum flexibility, most date fields, inputs and props in the calendar accepts data in one of the following formats

 ```js